ctm/mb2-doc/README.md

 ### In Game Commands

+I will be adding UI elements for everything mentioned here, but until those UI elements appear, you have to type your commands in the command box.

-When you're in a game, the commands are:
+When you're in a game, the long versions (there are one letter abbreviations for all of the common ones) of the commands are:

 ```
 status